 Genetic research has shown that Castilleja, Cordylanthus, Orthocarpus, and Pedicularis belong in Orobanchaceae, not Scrophulariaceae (Snapdragon).

-Arizona Broomrape Bundled Broomrape Single-flower Broomrape Desert Paintbrush Genetic research indicates that Paintbrush (Castilleja spp) should be placed in Orobanchaceae: Paintbrush is often parasitic.
+Arizona Broomrape Bundled Broomrape Single-flower Broomrape Desert Paintbrush Genetic research indicates that Paintbrush (Castilleja spp.) should be placed in Orobanchaceae.
+Paintbrush is often parasitic.
 Hayden's Paintbrush Whole-leaf Paintbrush Wyoming Paintbrush Lineated Paintbrush Red Paintbrush Western Yellow Paintbrush Rose Paintbrush Eastwood's Paintbrush Northern Yellow Paintbrush Clubflower Genetic research indicates that Cordylanthus should be placed in Orobanchaceae.
 Yellow Owl-clover Genetic research indicates that Orthocarpus should be placed in Orobanchaceae.
 Purple Owl-clover Fern Leaf Lousewort Genetic research indicates that Pedicularis should be placed in Orobanchaceae.
 Pedicularis are often parasitic.
 Spring Lousewort Elephant Heads Alpine Lousewort Towering Lousewort Parrot's Beak Alpine Lousewort

 Herbs with sour juice (oxalic acid).
 Leaves in threes.
 Flowers perfect, regular, solitary or in clusters.
 Sepals and petals 5, stamens 10, pistil 1.
 Fruit a capsule.
 Sorrel (Oxalis dillenii) is quite uncommon in our area but quite common in other areas of the U.S. Yellow Wood Sorrel Violet Wood Sorrel Up Bar